Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-92-the-raging-storm.md

 And it wasn’t like he could even disagree with the sentiments on some of those signs: ***PEOPLE ARE WORTH MORE THAN PAINTINGS*** for example.
 It was true, if you were in the Louvre and it was on fire and you had a choice between saving a child or saving the Mona Lisa, well…sorry, Leonardo.

 But that was always the trouble with Trolley Problems.
 They created artificial vacuums around the situation.
-There was no option for getting your phone out and calling the emergency number like *’stop the trains, some maniac tied people to the tracks!”* They jumped through hoops to put you in a “pure” moral dilemma with no bigger picture.
+There was no option for getting your phone out and calling the emergency number like *’stop the trains, some maniac tied people to the tracks!"* They jumped through hoops to put you in a "pure" moral dilemma with no bigger picture.

 Reality wasn’t so kind.
 In reality, as Kevin himself had argued, sometimes people could be *less* important than paintings, if the paintings would save lives.